 Tell us something that is not covered in your application which you would like the Admissions Committee to know about you.
 (Maximum 250 words)

 While this prompt sounds very similar to the optional essays posed by many MBA programs, this response is actually a required element of the Oxford MBA application.
 Candidates will therefore want to consider what sort of anecdote or information will add the greatest value to their applications beyond what’s already included in their CV and data form responses.
-Before you begin this essay, you’ll want to review what is covered in the application.
+Before you begin this essay, you’ll want to review what is covered in the application (Please note, the application will be live July 30, 2021; the following details are currently based on the 2020-21 application).
 There are several background questions, inquiring about family care, upbringing and more, which are simply “yes” or “no” questions.
 In regards to written content, the application affords 5,000 characters to describe one’s current role; candidates are also expected to submit a one-page CV summarizing and highlighting their work experience, education, interests, achievements, languages and nationality.
 Applicants are given more room in regards to their goals, as there are several fields that appear depending on an applicant’s career plans.
 Upon choosing a category that best describes your short-term goals (employment, entrepreneurship, other (including family business) or returning to current employer), a list of questions tailored to the selection appear.
 For example, if you select entrepreneurship for your short-term goal, you will then need to address, “Describe your business idea including details of your business plan and the steps you have taken so far to develop or launch your business idea.”
 Oxford is clearly seeking out candidates who know their plans, and have done some leg work to better understand how they’re going to achieve them.

 With this in mind and once you’ve figured out what will be in the application, then you can determine what you wish you had room for or what feels like it may be missing.
 This could truly be anything: a favorite hobby or community involvement, a challenging work project that was ultimately successful, an aspect of your upbringing that’s had a lasting influence, an international or cross-cultural experience that prompted learning or growth, one’s plans for involvement in the Oxford community — all would be appropriate here.
 That said, the adcom has noted that, when reviewing your written statement and essays, they will be looking for evidence of communication skills, leadership potential, analytical skills, and fit within the Oxford MBA community, among other characteristics.